icinganalysis/icinganalysis.github.io/content/porter perkins flight safety.md

 understood the serious nature of the situation and had applied appropriate corrective action.

->Concluding Remarks
->
->Although this paper may seem to imply that a portion of the aviation community has been somewhat complacent when dealing with the icing hazard, we recognize that the overwhelming majority of cockpit crews have skillfully overcome the hazards of aircraft icing.
-As a result, accidents due to icing have been extremely rare over the years, and can be further reduced by emphasis on education and training.
->
->In addition, pilots can be aided by further improvements in ice detection/protection to counter the rare severe conditions that can be encountered which exceed the capability of present ice protection systems.

 [Side note: I believe I was at the presentation of this paper in 1993.]

 ## "Contending with Airframe Icing", 2002